 How is baby going?

 Your baby is also gaining more control over their body – which means they’ll be more of a handful when it comes to changing nappies and getting dressed.
-There’s just too much else going on to stay still for that long.
-Your baby probably won’t be content to lie on their back anymore.
-They’ll want to be propped up so she can watch the world go by.
+There’s just too much else going on to stay still for too long.

-If you’re still having trouble going from awake to zzz … ?
-Read our article on the A-Z of sleep written by the wonderful Pinky McKay.
+If you would like some more tips about going from awake to zzz … read this article on the A-Z of sleep written by baby care author and lactaction consultant Pinky McKay.

-This month, your baby is starting to gain more control over his body and starting to realise that it is, in fact, their own body.
-Your baby will reach for toys and might enjoy bearing some weight on their legs while ‘standing’ with support on your lap.
-Try playing peekaboo with your baby or sit and read them a short book to.
-Make sure you buy toys that are safe for babies – because they are going straight into their mouth.
-Stuffed animals look cute but you should check for loose button eyes, strings, bows or stray wires.
+At this age, babies start to gain more control over their body and begin to realise that it is, in fact, their own body.
+Your baby will try to reach for objects and might enjoy bearing some weight on their legs while ‘standing’ with support on your lap.
+Try playing peekaboo with your baby or sit and read them a short fun picture book.
+If you do buy toys, make sure they are safe for babies because they will most likely go straight into their mouth.
+Stuffed animals look cute but you check them for loose button eyes, strings, bows or stray wires.

 Vaccinations are due when your baby is four months old.
 Make an appointment with your GP or your local immunisation clinic.